Waltons4eva/ubiquitywe/README.md

 Just out of curiosity I have ported two parsers: [Parser 2](https://wiki.mozilla.org/Labs/Ubiquity/Parser_2) of the original Ubiquity and satyr's parser (which I call Parser 3).
-The former is not so good in the terms of usability but supperrior in some linguistic aspects, so you only can enable it if you are an interested developer.
+The former is not so good in the terms of usability but superior in some linguistic aspects, so you only can enable it if you are an interested developer.
 Parser 3 is more handy and is enabled by default, although it does not allow command names with whitespaces and uses "Hagure Metal" function to score suggestions (if you want to know how exactly it works, ask satyr).